VasyaSmolyar/drf-hmac-auth/README.rst

     $ python manage.py makemigrations hmac_auth
     $ python manage.py migrate

-Set names of HTTP headers, a hash function's name (from hashlib.algorithms_available) and time of token's living in settings.py or leave it for this default values:
+Set names of HTTP headers, a hash function's name (from hashlib.algorithms_available), a field of user's model for login and time of token's living in settings.py or leave it for this default values:

 .. code:: python